magma/magma/lte/gateway/docker/s1ap/readme.md

+# Prequisites

+Your host must have the following to build and run all the images necessary for running the containerized AGW s1ap tests.

+- Ubuntu 20.04 Focal
+- x64 (ARM support to come later)
+- 20 GB of space for building/storing images, 64 GB recommended for running
+- At least 2 interfaces, eth0 (SGi), eth1 (S1)

 # Build and publish s1aptester images

-1. Clone the magma repository on an ubuntu 20.04 host and move into AGW docker directory in the repo and run build script.
+1. Clone the magma repository on an Ubuntu 20.04 host and move into AGW docker directory in the repo and run build script.

 ```
 cd lte/gateway/docker